VNTANA-3D/modelops-cdk/README.md

       format: yaml
 ```

-### Revised Text
+### MeshOptimizer

-In this example, we use the `Debug` module to print the value of the stored output `download` produced by the `Download Asset` task.
+The most important Pipeline exposed by the `modelops-handler` is the `MeshOptimizer`.
+This modules calls the `mesh-optimization-sdk` which facilitates complex manipulation of 3D assets through a robust API.

+In order to use the `MeshOptimizer` module, we need to get the `asset`.
+The `modelops-handler` exposes several modules to download the required asset.
+For example, you can use the `S3` module to download the original module, and to upload the processed one.

-The primary module provided by the ModelOps Handler is the MeshOptimizer, which facilitates complex manipulation of 3D assets through a robust API.
-In the following Pipeline Definition example, we demonstrate how to combine the constructs exposed by the ModelOps Handler to create powerful orchestrations.
+In the following Pipeline Definition example, we demonstrate how to combine the constructs exposed by the `modelops-handler` to create powerful orchestrations.

 ```yaml
 ---